Avtonom/media-storage-client-bundle/README.md

-# media-storage-client-bundle
+# Сlient for SonataMediaBundle
-Сlient for SonataMediaBundle
+Symfony media client bundle for uploading (sending) files and images to a remote server deployed on SonataMediaBundle